by Antonio Donnangelo

 multi-temporal drone surveys provide a detailed and dynamic picture of field conditions over time

-, enabling farmers and technicians to make data-driven decisions and improve the efficiency, sustainability and productivity of their operations, Enabling timely and targeted interventions.
+, enabling farmers and technicians to make data-driven decisions and improve the efficiency, sustainability and productivity of their operations, enabling timely and targeted interventions.

-Using multi-temporal surveys, farmers can evaluate the effectiveness of irrigation, fertilization and resource management practices throughout the growing season.
-This allows them to optimize their use, Avoiding waste and reducing costs.
+Using multi-temporal surveys, farmers can assess the effectiveness of irrigation, fertilization and resource management practices throughout the growing season.
+This allows them to optimize their use,